bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 & $gh release create $version --repo bbottema/simple-java-mail --title "v$version" --notes-file RELEASE_NOTES.md
 ```

-For a special packaging patch, the repository notes still roll into the parent release range, but the GitHub release for the patch tag must state the packaging problem and correction directly.
-Do not publish a pointer-only release body.
-If the user explicitly asks not to create a separate patch release page, update the existing parent release body with the full patch details and attach the corrected artifacts there instead.
+For a special packaging patch, the repository notes still roll into the parent release range, but the patch tag must always have its own GitHub release with a body that states the packaging problem and correction directly.
+Do not publish a pointer-only release body or attach the patch's versioned artifacts to another tag.

 ---